 - Arrive early and register for the auction.
 Certain auctions, like real estate, may require an advanced payment in the form of a cashier’s check or other payment, which will qualify you to bid in the auction.

 - At registration, you are given a Terms and Conditions sheet.
 It is important to read through them because you are bound by them if you bid.
 You should also inspect the items you are wanting to bid on.
 Items are typically sold “as is” and that means if you bid and win, you now own and cannot return the item.

 - You should be listening closely and following the increasing bids and bid in sync with the chant.
 Remember: Filler words are used in the chant to remind buyers of the last bid number and give buyers time to consider their next bid.

 - Whether you’re selling real estate, art, or automobiles, select an auctioneer with experience in your particular type of sale.

-- Always ask for references and attend one of their auctions and learn about auctions firsthand.
+- Always ask for references and attend one of their auctions to learn about auctions firsthand.

 - Be active in the marketing and advertising of your assets.

 - Always consider hiring a DeMott auctioneer.
 DeMott auctioneers are at the top of their field in the auction business.
 They are professionals who are well versed in the psychology of selling.
 DeMott will help you secure the highest price per sale with their education, experience and networking capabilities that stimulate competition among bidders.

 The Art of Auctioneering